Detecting motifs in networks

 Counting the number of triangles in a graph is an essential operation in graph theory.
 I’ll detail an extremely efficient approach to this task, which is especially useful in analysis of relatively sparse real-world graphs where tightly connected groups can indicate significant relationships.

-A network may be modeled as an undirected graph, like the one shown below.
+An undirected network may be modeled as a graph, like the one shown below.

 Adjacency matrix.
 Let \(A\) be the adjacency matrix representation of the graph, defined as follows.
-The entries of \(A\) are either 0 or 1; and \(a_{i,j}\) equals 1 if and only if there is an edge connecting nodes \(i\) and \(j\).
+The entries of \(A\) are either 0 or 1; and \(a_{i,j}\) equals 1 exactly where there is an edge connecting nodes \(i\) and \(j\).
 For instance, for the graph shown above,

 Given this representation of the graph, here is a way to count triangles using linear algebra.